 The AAC chair is normally a dean (or chief officer) or accounting school director or unit head with a background in accounting from a school holding AACSB supplemental accounting accreditation.
 Normally, AAC members are representatives of organizations with supplemental accounting accreditation.
 The majority are current or previous administrators of accounting programs; other members include deans (or chief officers) and practitioners of accounting organizations.
-The composition of the AAC reflects AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
-Normally, AAC members serve staggered three-year terms, up to a maximum of two consecutive terms.
+The composition of the AAC reflects AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
+Committee members may serve a maximum of three, one-year terms, which may run consecutively.
 Normally, the AAC chair serves two consecutive one-year terms.

 - 1. AAC meetings are held as needed in order to conduct committee business.
 Meetings may be held in person or by means of video conferencing. - 2.
 AAC oversees the acceptance of eligibility applications and approves initial self-evaluation reports (iSERs).
 The committee considers peer review team recommendations for concurrence or remand and makes recommendations to the board for initial accounting accreditation, denial of initial accounting accreditation, continuation of accounting accreditation, and revocation of accounting accreditation.
 Recommendations are official upon board ratification. - 3.
 AAC may remand a peer review team recommendation when it considers the recommendation inconsistent with either the information supplied by the peer review team or with other recommendations.
 The peer review team then reconsiders its recommendation and forwards to AAC either the same recommendation or a changed recommendation with additional supporting information.
 If the peer review team and AAC do not reach agreement following a remand, a three-person panel is formed with one member from the peer review team, one member from AAC, and one outside member from an accredited organization who chairs the panel.
-A panel recommendation for initial accounting accreditation, denial of initial accounting accreditation, continuation of accounting accreditation is forwarded to the board for ratification; a panel recommendation for a deferral, CIR2 (continuous improvement review process that extends an additional year), or focused review is forwarded to AAC and holds as the decision of the review process.
+A panel recommendation for initial accounting accreditation, denial of initial accounting accreditation, continuation of accounting accreditation is forwarded to the board for ratification; a panel recommendation for a deferral, CIR2 (continuous

-- 4. The AAC chair presides over meetings of AAC and is authorized to approve all guests to the meetings.
+- improvement review process that extends an additional year), or focused review is forwarded to AAC and holds as the decision of the review process. - 4.
+The AAC chair presides over meetings of AAC and is authorized to approve all guests to the meetings.
 As the impartial overseer of the AAC meeting, the chair does not normally vote except in the case of a tie, in which case the chair can vote if he/she so chooses. - 5.
 A quorum is a simple majority, in person or by electronic means. - 6.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.